Hong Kong mahjong: How the game is changing

 The art was named an "intangible cultural heritage" by the Hong Kong government in 2014 -- along with umbrella making, folk songs, kung fu and various street foods.

-While the traditional craft may be winding down, the game itself -- like a more complicated version of gin rummy -- seems to be alive and well, with contemporary new mahjong venues springing up throughout the city.
+While the traditional craft may be winding down, the game itself -- like a more complicated version of gin rummy played with tiles -- seems to be alive and well, with contemporary new mahjong venues springing up throughout the city.
+(See below for the basic rules.)

 "One good thing about mahjong is that it has a history," says Ho.